cloobTech/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js: Delete all files with '.js' extension

 11-directories:  A script that counts the number of directories and sub-directories in the current directory.

+12-newest_files: a script that displays the 10 newest files in the current directory.